haskell-servant/servant-elm/README.md

 ## Installation

-Until `elm-export` is released, `servant-elm` requires stack.
-Add this to your `stack.yaml` file:
+`servant-elm` currently relies on a [forked version](https://github.com/mattjbray/elm-export) of `elm-export`.
+Until we can get the required features merged upstream, `servant-elm` requires stack.
+Add this to your
+`stack.yaml` file:

 ```yaml